How to Withdraw Money on Robinhood

 If so, here are two we recommend:

-• For short-term traders, we like moomoo.
+For short-term traders, we like moomoo.
 Like Robinhood, you can invest in stocks and ETFs commission-free, as well as pay $0 for options contracts.
-You'll also unlock more market data with a funded account, and Moomoo offers new users up to 16 free shares through our links.
+You'll also unlock more market data with a funded account, and Moomoo offers new users up to 15 free shares with this link.